 The first thing you’ll notice as you arrive at The Sunseeker Byron Bay – aside from their playful reminder to ‘holiday often‘ – is the ’80s brick frontage and retro interior that gives the impression you might’ve stepped back in time.

-This upcycled, confidently striking design element is a perfect reflection of The Sunseeker ethos: considering sustainability and style at every stage in the reinvention of what it means to be a motel.
+The Sunseeker is luxe-vintage motel nostalgia reimagined (in every way) into a boutique hotel experience for the modern traveller.
+The confidently striking design elements are a perfect reflection of The Sunseeker ethos: considering sustainability and style at every stage in the reinvention of what it means to be a motel.

 We stayed at The Sunseeker for a very special 24 hours, and are here to share how to do it best (although we suspect it’s impossible to do The Sunseeker badly).

 Since opening at the beginning of 2021, The Sunseeker has quickly earned its reputation for its sustainable and conscious approach to beachside luxury.
 A collaborative project that celebrates a love of design and local creatives, The Sunseeker is a truly genre-defining space.
 The motel offers a playful collection of rooms, bungalows and poolside lounging alongside light-filled communal spaces.

 Solar panels, sustainable design methods and repurposed materials underpin the owners’ desire to revitalise the hotel in the most conscious way possible.
 Dark local timbers, poolside palm trees, classic pink and orange hues all nod to a love of mid-century Californian design while the use of local sustainable building material embraces the future we all need.